Vinax89/studio/README.md

 ## Housekeeping service

-The housekeeping service removes outdated files from Cloud Storage to manage costs and data retention.
+The housekeeping service archives old transactions, removes settled debts, and creates a backup snapshot of current data.

 ### Running locally
 1. Install dependencies with `npm install`.
 2. Provide the environment variables listed below.
 3. Start the service with `npm run housekeeping` or `node scripts/housekeeping.ts`.
+   - Pass `--cutoff=YYYY-MM-DD` to override the default archive cutoff date derived from `RETENTION_DAYS` (30 days by default).

 ### Scheduled deployment
 - Deploy the service with `firebase deploy --only run.housekeeping`.